sofijacom/sofijacom.github.io/calendar.md

 ---
-layout: page  # required calendar
+layout: calendar  # required calendar
 title: 📆 Calendar

 calendar_caption: 💜 I know for sure that there are many happy days on this calendar! 💜   # optional
 calendar_css: <link rel="stylesheet" href="!PATH_TO_COMPONENTS!/bootstrap-calendar/css/calendar.css">

-categories:
-  - Layout
-tags:
-  - content
-  - image
-  - layout
 ---